thehui87/Learning-Godot/class_concavepolygonshape.md

   * [Vector3Array](class_vector3array)  **[`get_faces`](#get_faces)**  **(** **)** const

 ###  Description
-Concave polygon shape resource, which can be set into a [[physicsbody|PhysicsBody]] or area."#10;           This shape is created by feeding a list of triangles.
+Concave polygon shape resource, which can be set into a [PhysicsBody](class_physicsbody) or area."#10;           This shape is created by feeding a list of triangles.

 ###  Member Function Description